aigeek38-bit/simple-text-area-project-2/README.md

 # simple-text-area-project-2

-# 📝 Textarea Character Counter
+# 📝 Textarea Character Counter application

 A simple **HTML & JavaScript character counter** that tracks user input in real time.
 It displays how many characters have been typed, how many remain, and prevents users from exceeding the maximum character limit.